PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He saw two men in black running away with Sabriella, one holding her over his shoulder, the other glaring back at him and brandishing a wickedly curved knife.
 He was pretty sure *they* weren't priests of the infinitely kind and forgiving, Dar, the first Goddess of Mercy

-On the street in front of him a third man lay on the cobbles.
+On the street in front of him, a third man lay on the cobbles.
 He lifted a hand weakly and called after the kidnappers.
 "Please!
 Don't hurt her," he sobbed.
 Sobbed, thought Relan?
 What weak, unmanly, unheroic behavior was this?
 Had this man not heard the sagas?
 The full-throated minstrels singing of heroes rescuing beautiful ladies in distress through acts of physical valor?
 This was not how it was done.

 Clearly, this man would be no help.
 Relan dashed passed him and turned the corner.
 In front of him was a long alley.
 Sabriella was nowhere to be seen.
 What sorcery was this?
 Relan ran faster, trusting that if the hero was pure of heart, he would prevail in the end.

-In defense of this naiveté, Relan had spend many of his formative years listening to wandering minstrels trying to coax a meal out of flint-hearted farmers with song at the village longhouse.
+In defense of this naivete, Relan had spend many of his formative years listening to wandering minstrels trying to coax a meal out of flint-hearted farmers with song at the village longhouse.
 He knew them all by heart.
 And in not a single one of them had the hero ever stopped to check the doors he ran past.

 Relan ran on and on, running out of patience before he ran out of breath.
 He trotted to a halt and spun around, glaring at the blameless buildings of old Robrecht town as if they had personally wronged him.
-But, in the end, he was left with the ugly fact -- they had gotten away with with love of his young life.
+But, in the end, he was left with the ugly fact -- they had gotten away with love of his young life.

 Cursing his luck and the perfidious sorcery with which Sabriella had been snatched away from him, he returned to where he had lost her.
 The wretched man was still sobbing in the middle of the street.

 When he heard Relan's sandals, the man looked up and said, "She is my sister.
-Oh cruel gods, it is all my fault."
-He dropped his head and his long, stringy hair fell across his face.
+Oh, cruel gods, it is all my fault."
+He dropped his head, and his long, stringy hair fell across his face.
 Sobs shook his shoulders.

 Relan picked the man up and set him on his feet.
 The wretch weighed almost nothing.
 "Who?" he asked.
 "Where?"